JoseEspinosa/BovReg-Reproducibility/README.md

 this template showcases how to record all the commands used in your analysis using a [Jupyter](http://jupyter.org/) notebook.

+TODO: parameters for software --> jupyter notebook or nextflow

 ## <a name="data"></a> 3 Data

 To test that the implementation of the pipeline can reproduce your results it is important that you share with us a